 Hunting dogs often blend in with their surroundings, especially if they are in a field with tall grass or in a crowded stand of trees.
 If your dog is not highly visible and properly identified, the unimaginable can happen.
 Putting an easily seen hunting vest on your dog will help you and others see him clearly when you’re out in the field, drastically reducing the risk of your dog being injured in a Cheney-esque hunting accident.

-A reflective vest is a necessity for a dog who accompanies his owner jogging at night.
-Dark, narrow roads or streets without sidewalks are dangerous for both dog and human, and a reflective vest makes the dog more visible to drivers.
+A reflective vest is a necessity for a dog that accompanies its owner jogging at night.
+Dark, narrow roads or streets without sidewalks are dangerous for both dogs and humans, and a reflective vest makes the dog more visible to drivers.
 It’s a good idea for the human too.

 Safety vests don't just protect your dog; they can protect other people from your dog.
 For example, if your dog isn't friendly or becomes aggressive if he is scared you can equip him with a vest that tells others to stay away from him.
 Wearing a vest like the one pictured below will keep people from coming over to your dog.
 You may also choose to buy a patch for the vest that says “Not Friendly” or “Please Give Me Space.”